asing177/kyc-blockchain/README.md

 Monitoring of Bank Activities: Suspicious and doubtful activities in any account can be zeroed in by the bank after understanding its customer base using KYC.

 Risk Management: Now that bank has all the preliminary information and activity pattern, it can assess the risk and the likelihood of the customer being involved in illegal transactions.

+# Problems/Challenges in KYC

+Disparity in Specifications for KYC.

+Every bank has their own KYC process setup and customers need to do the KYC again and again for each bank.

+Due to lack of KYC standards compiling reach request is time-consuming.

+Adverse impact on Customer relationship.

+It becomes irksome for the customers to provide the same information to different banking entities and industries.

+Banks may even follow up with customers to get more details on KYC.

+Escalating Costs and Time for Banks

+A recent study concluded that overheads of KYC in a bank increase the onboarding cost for a customer by 18% and the minimum time required to 26 days.